pungi-org/pungi/plugins/python-build/README.md

 ### Custom definitions

-Both `pyenv install` and `python-build` accept a path to a custom definition file in place of a version name.
+Both `pungi install` and `python-build` accept a path to a custom definition file in place of a version name.
 Custom definitions let you develop and install versions of Python that are not yet supported by python-build.